Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

-A beautiful, well-executed tattoo can be a tasty eye candy.
-However, a thin line separates a great tattoo from an awful one.
+A beautiful, well-executed tattoo is a piece of tasty eye candy.
+But sometimes, a thin line separates a great tattoo from an awful one.
 I have seen plenty of awful ones in my time, ranging from a name on a stranger's face to a pitchfork on my girlfriend's pelvis.

-All removal methods have one obstacle in common: They have to penetrate the outermost layers of the skin (epidermis and dermis) to interact with the ink.
-There is currently little to no evidence that tattoo removal creams are able to penetrate the skin well enough to make a significant effect on breaking down the ink.
+All tattoo removal methods have one obstacle in common: They have to penetrate the outermost layers of the skin (epidermis and dermis) to interact with the ink.
+There is currently little to no evidence that tattoo removal creams can penetrate the skin well enough to make a significant effect on breaking down the ink.
 They may lighten or fade the ink, but that's the most they can do.

 So the short answer is no, they don't work.